Cat in the Hat Knows A Lot About That!

 The Surprising Bean/Hear Here (#202H) Duration: 28:46 STEREO TVY (Secondary audio: DVI)

-* Hear Here - The kids hear chirping but can't find where it's coming from.
+* Inside Out - Nick keeps trying to surprise Sally, but he just can't do it!
+The Cat takes them to find a real surprise in the Skippylarito Fields!
+Once there, Cat shows them a special bean - that suddenly moves!
+With a shrunken Thingamajigger, they go inside the bean and meet the moth larvae that lives there.
+They learn that it's really the moth that causes the bean to move.
+What a neat surprise indeed < br />* Hear Here - The kids hear chirping but can't find where it's coming from.
 If only they had better ears.
 Ears like an elephant?
 Or maybe an owl or even a fox?
 Not a problem when the Cat's around!
 He takes them to meet these animals with amazing ears.
 Back home the kids used what they learned from their new friends to find the sound - a teeny tiny cricket!
 What other great sounds are around?

 No Night Today/Fun in the Sun (#204H) Duration: 28:46 STEREO TVY (Secondary audio: DVI)

 * No Night Today - Nick and Sally want to keep playing, but it's getting dark.
 Why does nighttime have to come?
 The Cat knows someone who can answer that question - Astronaut Audrey!
 With a trip to her International Space Station and a large model of the solar system, the kids learn that it's the earth's spinning near the sun that makes it night or day